-Complete your application for admission by November 15th and you could be invited to a Converse Scholars Day.
+Admitted students with strong academic profiles will be invited to a Converse Scholars Day.
+Qualified students must be admitted to the college prior to November 1st or February 1st to receive an invitation to Converse Scholars Day.
 In addition to meeting top faculty and other Converse Scholars, you may receive additional endowed academic scholarships in varying amounts, including full tuition and full comprehensive scholarships.
 These scholarships are awarded based on a faculty or staff interview as well as your merit, extra-curricular activities and community involvement.

 Talent Scholarships for Athletics, Music, and the Arts

 If you’re going to be competing as a Valkyrie for one of our NCAA II Division sports, contact your coach about potential scholarships.
 And, if you’re interested in studying music, musical theatre, theatre, or the arts, see information below about auditioning and additional aid.

 You may qualify for a wide range of merit and/or need-based awards from South Carolina or the Department of Education.
 Learn more about these awards.